calemyers723/smart-table-with-print/README.md

 ### What is the customization of the smart table

 - js/smart-table.js file

-For printing the entire scope data, the new model that ends with 'Print' is added in the st-table directive Please check the partials/smart-table.html how to use this new model
+For printing the entire scope data, the new model that ends with 'Print' is added in the st-table directive.
+Please check the partials/smart-table.html how to use this new model

 - partials/smart-table.html

 You can see the rowCollectionPrint model without declaring, which is declared in customized smart table for printing entire scope data.

 ## Application Directory Layout